KushalArk/E-Commerse-Sales-Analysis/README.md

 Data Analysis & Visualisation in Excel: Vrinda E-Commerce Store Analysis

-Analyzed an E-Commerce Store Data to Find Insights that can help the Business Increase Revenue by targeting the right customers based on age, gender, and demographics.
+Analyzed a Hypothetical Online E-Commerce Store Data to Find Insights that can help the Business Increase Revenue by targeting the right customers based on age, gender, and demographics.

 For this I did the following:
 1. Data Cleaning & Processing: Performed comprehensive data preparation and cleaning to ensure data accuracy and consistency.